 -

-High side/back panels that keep posture from drifting
+High side and back panels keep your posture from drifting

 -